 CFS/ME is common.
 At least 1% of teenagers miss a day a week of school because of CFS/ME.
 Children and young people with CFS/ME suffer because they cannot do what they want to do.
 They miss large amounts of school, social activities and sport.
-Mothers often have to reduce or stop work.
+We know that mothers often have to reduce or stop work (and we assume this is likely to be true for all care givers).
 The National Institute of Health and Clinical Excellence (NICE) says that children with CFS/ME should be able to access specialist care and treatment.
 Specialist treatment is effective but most children in the UK do not have a local specialist service and therefore cannot access treatment.

 We need to improve treatment for children and young people who have CFS/ME but do not have access to a local specialist CFS/ME service.
 In this study we will test two treatments that can be delivered at home.
 The FITNET-NHS study provides two interventions: either cognitive behavioural therapy (CBT) online or Activity Management delivered via video call (Skype).

 FITNET was effective in the Netherlands [FITNET Lancet 2012 (PDF, 143kB)].
 The Dutch study was different to this study as in the Dutch study, participants who did not receive FITNET only received usual care.
 In our study, children and young people will receive either FITNET-NHS or Activity Management.
 We don't know which treatment patients will prefer or which is better for them.
 We are doing this study because we need to know which treatment is best.
 We also need to know whether treatment is good value for money before the NHS can use it.
 Activity Management is used as the comparator in this study as it is recommended by NICE and is currently the best alternative for children in regions without a local specialist CFS/ME service.